djcf/wordpress-fpm-docker/docs/Where-to-find-stuff.md

 (If there are settings which are not able to be specified by this file, there's a good argument for including them in the .env template (`repo:/ansible/roles/container-environments/templates/container-environment.j2`), and then setting the php pools to pick up these settings (`repo:/ansible/roles/group-php-fpm/templates/php-pool.j2`).
 Of course this will require regeneration of any php pool which uses group-fpm.)

 You can also create a file which will be included in each site's wp-config.php.
 To create a file which overwrites it entirely, create the new file `/var/www/$domain/wp-config.php`.
 When ansible is (re-) run, the file will automatically overwrite the one in the container.
 If you just need to include a few configuration directives, instead create `/var/www/$domain/wp-config-inc.php`.
 It will be included automatically by php if the site is part of the group-fpm container.
 If it is an on-demand site,  you will need to re-run the ansible script which will re-create the docker container with a new volume mapping for that file into the container.

+**For group-fpm containers**, the .env file isn't used.
+Instead, variables are injected into wp-config automatically by the relevent php pool.

 #### I need to edit wp core lib